SafetyGraphics/SafetyGraphics.github.io/pilot/testerGuide.md

 ### Step-by-Step
 [Total Time Required: 1 hour for technical users, 30 minutes for clinical users]

 1. __All Users__ - Identify a lab data set to use for the test.
 The data should be “long” (one record per person per visit per lab test) instead of wide.
 If you’ve got ADaM or SDTM data, that’s ideal.
-For convienience, we've also provided several data sets below.
+For convienience, we've also provided several suitable data sets below.
 2. __Technical User__ - Install the most recent versions of R and RStudio if you haven’t already.
 3. __Technical User__ - We’ll be using the latest development version of safetyGraphics R package to create a standalone version of the eDish chart using your data.
 We strongly recommend reviewing this [“Shiny Application User Guide” Vignette](https://github.com/SafetyGraphics/safetyGraphics/wiki/Vignette:-Shiny-User-Guide) before getting started.
-4. __Technical User__ - Install the R package from github using the `devtools` package, open up the app, load your data, update the settings as needed, and export a copy of the eDish plot.
+4. __Technical User__ - Install the R package from github using the `devtools` package, open up the app, load a data set, update the settings as needed, and export a copy of the eDish plot.
 See the technical notes below if you run in to problems.
 5. __All Users__ - Share the exported html graphic with the testing team at your organization, and ask them to follow the [clinical workflow](https://github.com/SafetyGraphics/SafetyGraphics.github.io/raw/master/eDISH%20ISG%20User's%20Manual%20%26%20Workflow%20draft%204Feb2019.docx) for this tool.
 6. __All Users__ - Fill out <a href="https://www.surveymonkey.com/r/BS6FHDH" target="_blank">the survey</a>.

-#### Technical Notes
+## Technical Notes

-- Here are some sample data sets that can be used to test the safetyGraphics Shiny App.
+- Here are some sample data sets that can be used to test the `safetyGraphics` Shiny App.
 Just click below to download the file to your computer, and then upload it in to the app as described in the vignette:
   - [SDTM Data](https://raw.githubusercontent.com/SafetyGraphics/SafetyGraphics.github.io/master/pilot/SampleData_SDTM.csv)
   - [Partial SDTM Data](https://raw.githubusercontent.com/SafetyGraphics/SafetyGraphics.github.io/master/pilot/SampleData_PartialSDTM.csv)
   - [Partial ADaM Data](https://raw.githubusercontent.com/SafetyGraphics/SafetyGraphics.github.io/master/pilot/SampleData_PartialADaM.csv)